safayatborhan/MicroservicesApplication/README.md

 Let's execute the container.
 Write this command :
 - docker exec -it aspnetrun-mongo /bin/bash

+Docker container can exit sometimes later.
+Don't know right now why is that.
+We will have to manually start that container.
+For that, execute the following command :
+- docker ps -a

+This will return all containers whether it is running or exited.
+Copy that ID of the container you want to start and run following command :
+- docker start ID

+Then if you run "docker ps", you will get that container running. "docker ps" only returns the running containers.

 This will run this container and move into the container directory.
 We can write basic commands into that directory like :
 - ls